Home

 Oklahoma State Slogans

-Whereas the Oklahoma state motto intends to describe the patriotic values and virtues of labour important to Oklahoma, Oklahoma state slogans focus especially on attracting tourists, and as you will see, some are more serious in nature than others:
+Whereas the Oklahoma motto intends to describe the patriotic values and virtues of labour important to Oklahoma, Oklahoma state slogans focus especially on attracting tourists, and as you will see, some are more serious in nature than others:

 "Oklahoma is OK"